 Can a non-Japanese buy a property in Japan?

 This is the first, fundamental question that needs to be answered.
-The answer is ‘yes’, as an expat, you can purchase both land and properties in Japan.
+The answer is ‘yes’, as an expat, you can purchase both land and properties, including apartments in Japan.
 No citizenship or residence visa is required.
-In fact, the process is much simpler than you might think and the exact same rules and legal procedures apply to both Japanese and non-Japanese buyers.
-This makes Japan quite unique compared to other Asian countries, where land and real estate ownership is more strictly regulated by the state.
+In fact, the process is much simpler than you might think, and the exact same rules and legal procedures apply to both Japanese and non-Japanese buyers.
+This makes Japan unique compared to other Asian countries, where land and real estate ownership is more strictly regulated by the state.

 Step-by-step Guide to Buying a House in Japan

-Housing Japan experts have been supporting individuals seeking to buy real estate in Japan for years, allowing us to refine our experience into a step-by-step, best practice guide for purchasing a house in Japan.
+The experts at Housing Japan have been supporting individuals seeking to buy real estate in Japan for 25 years, allowing us to refine our experience into a step-by-step, best practice guide for purchasing a house in Japan.

 1. Contacting a Realtor